lsst-sqre/sqr-015/index.rst

 ----------------------

-Your service will eventually be set up to run as a Docker container under GCE.
+Your service will eventually be set up to run as a Docker container under Google Container Engine.
 This will require population of a ``Dockerfile`` and deployment description files in ``kubernetes``.
-However, those files are not in scope for this document, and, in general, are expected to be added by the DM/SQuaRE team.
-(If you use ``cookiecutter`` you will already have these files, and they will be modified by the DM/SQuaRE team.)
+However, those files are not in scope for this document, and, in general, are expected to be added by the DM SQuaRE team.
+(If you use ``cookiecutter`` you will already have these files, and they will be modified as needed by the SQuaRE team.)

 If you, as a service author, want to stop after making the service pip-installable with setuptools, that's perfectly fine.
 SQuaRE will